What to Plant With the Kids in May and June

 Flowers such as poppies, wildflowers and the beloved sunflowers are all still good to go at this time of year, and can be planted successfully from seed until mid-June.
 They should flower in the summer and up until the autumn sets in.

 Although it’s a little late for some veggies like tomatoes and peppers, for many others it’s prime time.
 Sweetcorn, butternut squash, broccoli, beans, peas, carrots, radishes, aubergines etc etc are all perfect to be planted from seed into June and even July.
 Strawberries are great to grow at this time – they won’t produce fruits this year, but planting now ensures strong, healthy plants in time for the autumn.
+All varieties that we stock at Gardening for Kids are easy to grow varieties, and will please the little ones way into the summer.

 What to plant in with the kids in May